radsadke/Eleana-s-DND-Vault/src/site/notes/WORLD/hidden/🗒️ Session Notes/📖 Session 3 – {{Wickermoore Village}}.md

 The place is not too busy, people are sitting at tables and drinking at the bar.
 The energy is off though, people are silent and they hang their heads down.
 A stage is set up inside with a sign next to it, reading: “COMING THIS WEEKEND FOR ONE NIGHT ONLY – COMEDY SHOW – HEADLINER TBA”.

 The innkeeper (Ms. Farnum) welcomes them, “Well, I don’t get a lot of people like yourselves in Wickermoore.
 Welcome.
 What brings you all here friends?”
-Her outfit and hair give off an heir of quite authority.
+Her outfit and hair give off an air of quiet authority.
 She’s got a scowl but is never rude.

 B: Unfortunate train accident, you know the type. --  Pardon, but have you seen this woman?
 (He conjures the image again)
 F: Unfortunately I have not, though I’ve been busy with the sacrifice today.
 It’s been a slow day.